ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

   Tries to make an element into a string.
-Returns an unreadable string on error.
+If a type can not be directly converted, falls back on the standard behaviour of the host language.
 ```
 ### Function: `->list`
 ```